mildsunrise/protobuf-inspector/README.md

     as an embedded message and it should, force it to `message` to see the reason.

- 3. If you want to extract a chunk's raw data to a file to analyze it better, specify a type of `dump` and protobuf-parser will create `dump.0`, `dump.1`, etc. every time it finds a matching blob.
+ 3. If you want to extract a chunk's raw data to a file to analyze it better, specify a type of `dump` and protobuf-inspector will create `dump.0`, `dump.1`, etc. every time it finds a matching blob.

- 4. protobuf-parser parses the blob as a message of type `root`, but that's just a default.
-If you have lots of message types defined, you can pass a type name as optional argument, and protobuf-parser will use that instead of `root`:
+ 4. protobuf-inspector parses the blob as a message of type `root`, but that's just a default.
+If you have lots of message types defined, you can pass a type name as optional argument, and protobuf-inspector will use that instead of `root`:

         ./main.py request < my-protobuf-blob